kudobuilder/kudo/keps/0028-transient-parameters.md

 Transient parameters can be easily identified and will only be stored in the `planExecution` section of the instance.
 As the `planExecution` is reset after the plan finishes, the transient parameters from the plan execution will be discarded as well.

+- Transient parameters cannot be `immutable`
+  - They are reset after every plan execution and are therefore mutable by design
+- Transient parameters can have a default value
+- Transient parameters cannot be `required`
+  - This would be a desired property and could be theoretically allowed.
+But transient parameters are often plan specific, and the `required` scope is global, it would be mostly too wide of a scope.

 Pros:
 - Easy extension for parameters from the definition point of view
 - Parameters are not bound to specific plans.
 Multiple plans can use the same transient parameters.
 (For example `backup` and `restore` could use the same `BACKUP_NAME` parameter)

 Cons:
-- The parameters for a specific plan are not separated from permanent parameters - It can be easy to miss the attribute.
+- The parameters for a specific plan are not separated from persistent parameters - It can be easy to miss the attribute.
+- Without plan specific parameters, it is hard to determine if a plan requires a specific parameter.
+It will be easy for a user to forget to specify a transient parameter, and `kudoctl` will not be able to determine that a parameter is required to render a plan-specific resource.

-## Plan specific parameters
+#### Plan specific parameters

 Specific plan parameters: These parameters would only be valid inside a specific plan and could be defined inside the operator: